The expandable hard disk device for Atari ST/MegaST/STE/MegaSTE

 - ACSI Mode: Emulates traditional ACSI hard drives and supports multiple partitions.
 This mode requires Atari-compatible hard disk drivers, offering enhanced compatibility with legacy software.

 - Real-Time Clock (RTC): Includes UltraSatan-compatible RTC functionality, enabling accurate timekeeping on the Atari.
-A 3V lithium battery (CR2032 not included) is required for this feature.
+A CR2032 3V lithium battery (not included) is required for this feature.

-- Firmware Upgradeable: The ACSI2STM firmware can be updated directly from the Atari, ensuring compatibility with future enhancements and bug fixes.
+- Firmware Upgradeable: The ACSI2STM Compact firmware can be updated directly from the Atari, ensuring compatibility with future enhancements and bug fixes.

-New!
-The Internal Riser Boards Option!
+Place it inside your Megas: The Internal Riser Boards Option!

 Benefits of Internal Installation: